PABX No. 7

 Auxiliary inter-PBX lines

 Auxiliary inter-PBX circuits using Relaysets SA 8109 may be associated with any extension line.
-This facility is only available where the distant installation is suitable for earth signalling and dialling.
+This facility is only available where the distant installation is suitable for earth signalling and dialing.
 Incoming exchange line calls may be extended to auxiliary inter-PBX circuits.

 Inter-PBX traffic limitations

-Connecting circuits are held for the duration of dialled-in inter-PBX calls and calls from extensions to auxiliary inter-PBX circuits connected to the extension multiple.
+Connecting circuits are held for the duration of dialed-in inter-PBX calls and calls from extensions to auxiliary inter-PBX circuits connected to the extension multiple.
 As inter-PBX circuits usually carry heavier traffic than an extension line the total number of auto-auto and auxiliary inter-PBX circuits should normally be restricted to two per unit.
 This number may, however, be increased when it is known that the inter-PBX circuits will not be heavily loaded.
 The GM (Traffic Divn) should be consulted when necessary.
 This does not apply to IVF SSAC13 circuits.

 Night service